 There are many areas in our country which are still deprived of basics, such as electricity, sewage system, etc. People in these areas are living as primitives.
 As a country having a 48.5% women population, the topic of mensuration has been a taboo.
 Most people are unaware of the way of keeping oneself hygienic.
 It is very important to openly discuss and spread awareness about it.
 It's a natural process, showing a woman's fertility.
 It should be celebrated not hidden.

 There are various types of things that can be used during menstruation – pads being one of the widely used ones.
 Periods come every month.
 Pads should thus be affordable and with no tax whatsoever.
 I also hope that the bigger companies take this up a CSR activity and distribute or contribute pads not just in rural but in urban areas as well.
 Proper disposal should also be taught.
 Awareness has to be spread.
 And that can happen only if we are open about the subject.

 Movies are a wonderful way to spread awareness.
 Hence, Pad Man is a movie worth watching.
 Movies reach the remotest part of the country, therefore proving it to be a wonderful medium.

-Garima Bhatia (Media Professional)
+Garima Bhatia (Digital Banker)